4.3 Paul Graham

 .

-4.3.1 Do not feel guilty on not doing some boring jobs
+4.3.1 Do not feel guilty about not doing some boring jobs

-Sometime, I faced some boring work.
+Sometimes, I faced some boring work.
 When I wanted to get rid of it, I had a thought: “Someone has to do it anyway.
-If I do not it, someone else will have to.
+If I do not do it, someone else will have to.
 That means I am wasting other people’s time.
 I will feel guilty about that.”

 Now I do not think in that way.
-If I choose not to do a job, the number of people for that job will decrease.
+If I choose not to do a job, the number of people available for that job will decrease.
 That means the price to get a person to do the job will rise.
-Then the person who has chosen that job will get higher salary.
-So, instead of wasting his time, I make him get a higher salary.
+Then the person who has chosen that job will get a higher salary.
+So, instead of wasting his time, I make him earn a higher salary.

 If a job is so boring that it is virtually impossible to get any human being to do it, people will create a machine to get the job done.